superpowers/docs.superpowers-html5.com/pages/en/2_tutorials/7_collision-2d.md

 ## Making it look nice

-To make it look better, we will support some animations and flip the player depending on the movement direction.
+To make it look better, let's add some animations and flip the player's sprite based on the movement direction.

+We'll use the `.setAnimation` and `.setHorizontalFlip` methods on the sprite renderer to do so.

 ```
 class PlayerBehavior extends Sup.Behavior {